Samuel6693/express-mongoose-music-api/README.md

-# Mongoose Example
+# Music API

-This is a small Node.js project that uses `mongoose` to connect to MongoDB, seed artist data from a JSON file, and perform a few basic database operations.
+This project is a small Node.js and Express API that uses Mongoose to connect to MongoDB and manage artists and songs.

 ## Features

 - Connects to MongoDB with Mongoose
 - Loads environment variables with `dotenv`
-- Seeds artists from `data/artists.json` if the database is empty
+- Starts an Express server
-- Reads all artists from the database
+- Exposes REST endpoints for artists and songs
-- Creates a new artist entry
+- Supports song filtering and pagination

 ## Project Structure